znarkd/Noodle/README.md

 # Noodle
-Noodle allows one to construct a dynamic data view representation of a JavaScript array.
-The data is assumed to consist of flat tables, i.e. rows and columns.
-Any combination of columns may be used when creating a data view.
+Use Noodle to construct dynamic data views of tabular data.
+It provides set-based data viewing and updates without SQL.

 Noodle is built upon *Roots*.
 The Roots library provides a foundation for creating an efficient in-memory database.
 Its unique [list processing structures](http://armr.sourceforge.net/) simplify programming logic and allow the developer to rapidly sort, group, and select data.

-Set-based data viewing and updates without SQL.

 ### Example
 ```